ably/specification/specifications/chat-features.md

         }
       }

-Determining the global order of messages may be achieved by comparing the timeserials.
+`[Deprecated]` Determining the global order of messages may be achieved by comparing the timeserials.
 See `CHA-M2` for more information.

+#### Messages V2 {#chat-structs-message-v2}

+      {
+        "serial": "cbfqxperABgItU52203559@1726232498871-0",
+        "roomId": "my-room",
+        "clientId": "who-sent-the-message",
+        "text": "my-message",
+        "createdAt": DateTime(),
+        "metadata": {
+          "foo": {
+            "bar": 1
+          }
+        },
+        "headers": {
+          "baz": "qux"
+        }
+        "latestAction": "message.created",
+        "latestActionSerial": "cbfqxperABgItU52203559@1726232498871-0",
+        "deletedAt": DateTime() | undefined,
+        "updatedAt": DateTime() | undefined,
+        "latestActionDetails": {
+            "clientId": "who-performed-the-action",
+            "description": "why-the-action-was-performed"
+            "metadata": {
+              "foo": {
+                "bar": 1
+              }
+            },
+        }
+      }

+Determining the global order of messages may be achieved by comparing the serials.
+See `CHA-M2` for more information.

+Determining the global order of message actions may be achieved by comparing the `latestActionSerial`.
+See `CHA-M10` for more information.

 ### Ephemeral Room Reactions {#chat-structs-ephemeral-reactions}